weiran-aitech/shift_schedule/README.md

 Software solution:
 ![image](https://user-images.githubusercontent.com/84350533/219944533-d0661a77-8b62-42c3-a45a-3077948fc8e4.png)
 In this shift schedule, each employee works for 40 hours a week.
-The shifts assigned to each employee are different for two consecutive days, and they are spaced by at least 24 hours.
+The shifts assigned to each employee are different on two consecutive days, and they are spaced by at least 24 hours.

 ### 5. Creating a schedule for 13 employees over a 7-day period, subject to the following constraints:
 - Each day is divided into three 8-hour shifts (Night, Day, Evening).